-Any delay or failure to comply with the MDR could result in the sale of the Genio products being temporarily or permanently prohibited in EEA Member States and affect the Company's reputation, business, financial condition, results of operations and prospects.
+Any delay or failure to comply with the MDR could result in the sale of our Genio products being temporarily or permanently prohibited in EU member states and affect our reputation, business, financial condition, results of operations and prospects.

 Compliance with regulations for quality systems for medical device companies is difficult, time consuming and costly.